Visiting the world’s finest wine museum

 Interactive displays, such as ones that explore wine colour and nose, intersperse wonderful artefacts such as the early tools that were used for winemaking.
 You can smell 28 different wine aromas from a wine barrel and receive a free glass of wine.

 There is also an extensive wine-themed art collection on display, including works by Picasso and Andy Warhol, as well as other paintings, sculptures, mosaics and cinema all dedicated to wine.
+It’s one of the most complete cultural tours in Spain about wine.

 Outside, you can learn about the grape planting varieties with an informative display amid lovely gardens, plus you can opt to go on a full English tour of the onsite winery itself.